-- 1. Proposals for development or re-development for employment generating uses in Priority Employment Areas will be supported where there is no conflict with the established employment uses in the area. - 2.
-Within Priority Employment Areas, proposals for redevelopment resulting in a non employment end use, or for the conversion or change of use of sites and premises in use or last used for employment, will only be supported where: - a. it can be demonstrated that the site or premises are no longer capable of employment use; and - b. the proposed use is compatible with neighbouring uses and where applicable, would not prejudice the continued use of neighbouring land for employment.
+- Proposals for development or re-development for employment generating uses (as defined in the Glossary) in Priority Employment Areas will be supported where there is no conflict with the established employment uses (as defined in the Glossary) in the area.
+In instances where the site is out of centre and the proposal includes main town centre uses then policy LP13 will need to be applied. - 2.
+Within Priority Employment Areas, proposals for redevelopment resulting in a non-employment generating use, or for the conversion or change of use of sites and premises in use or last used for employment, will only be supported where: - it can be demonstrated that the site or premises are no longer capable of employment use; and - b. the proposed use is compatible with neighbouring uses and where applicable, would not prejudice the continued use of neighbouring land for employment.